 In 1986, Goldfischer and associates had reported a patient whose clinical presentation and course resembled that of Zellweger syndrome (Goldfischer et al 1986).
 Peroxisomes were present in liver tissue of this patient and the term "pseudo-Zellweger syndrome" was used to describe this situation where there was a discrepancy between the clinical phenotype and the results of pathological examination.
 Additional studies at that time suggested that the peroxisomal enzyme 3-ketoacyl-CoA thiolase (ACAA1) was absent in this patient's liver (Schram et al 1987).
 However, this case was reinvestigated and it was found that thiolase was present in postmortem brain, whereas D-bifunctional protein was absent (Ferdinandusse et al 2002).
 Mutational analysis confirmed the defect in this patient's HSD17B4 (hydroxysteroid (17-beta) dehydrogenase 4, formerly DBP or D-bifunctional protein) gene.
 These authors concluded that there is no longer evidence for the existence of thiolase deficiency as a distinct clinical entity.

 Other rare causes of peroxisomal beta-oxidation defects continue to be identified.
 A child with bile acid abnormalities, ataxia, and cognitive impairment was found to have a mutation in ACOX2 via exome sequencing (Vilarinho et al 2016).
 Routine workup of another child with bile acid abnormalities for the possibility of peroxisomal involvement revealed a lack of ABCD3, an abundant peroxisome membrane protein that facilitates entry of branched-chain fatty acids and bile acid precursors into the organelle (Ferdinandusse et al 2015).
+Mutations in the SCP2 and ACBD5 genes are also rare causes of beta-oxidation defects (Ferdinandusse et al 2006b; Ferdinandusse et al 2017).

 It was not until 2000 that the first diagnosis of alpha-methylacyl-CoA racemase (AMACR) deficiency was reported (Ferdinandusse et al 2000).
 Unlike acyl-CoA oxidase (ACOX1) deficiency and HSD17B4/D-bifunctional protein deficiency, in which symptoms are present at birth, racemase deficiency is primarily an adult-onset neuropathy.
 Similarly, the single patient with sterol carrier protein X (SCPX, now named SCP2) deficiency first experienced neurologic symptoms in the second decade of life (Ferdinandusse et al 2006b).